 Enter the total amount of estimated tax you paid last month, the amount of any sales tax credit memo(s) issued by the Department, and the amount of any specifically authorized tax credits for which you have received a letter of approval from the Department.
-Follow the instructions sent to you by the Department.
+Follow the instructions sent to you from the Department.

-You will not receive a credit if the amount of credit (Line 8) is greater than the net amount of tax due (Line 7).
-If the amount of your credit is greater than the net amount of tax due, reduce the amount of credits claimed to equal the net amount of tax due.
+You will not receive a credit if the amount of credit (Line 8) reported on a location return is greater than the net amount of tax due (Line 7) reported on that location return.
+If the amount of credit for that return is more than the amount of tax due, reduce the amount of credit claimed to equal the net amount of tax due.
 You may report the remaining amount of credit (not to exceed the net amount of tax due) on your next return.
 When you file your FINAL return, complete an Application for Refund - Sales and Use Tax (Form DR-26S) to obtain a refund of the credit balance.

 Line 9.
-Plus Estimated Tax Due Current Month

-Enter the total amount of estimated tax due, if applicable, using one of the following three computation methods.
+Plus Estimated Tax Due Current Month Enter the total amount of estimated tax due, if applicable, using one of the following three computation methods.
 You are NOT required to use only one method and may choose to use any one of these methods throughout the year.

-Three Methods for Computing Estimated Tax

-The percentage for calculating estimated tax is 60%.
-Your estimated tax liability is based only on Florida sales and use tax due (Form DR-15, Line 7, Net Tax Due minus any local option discretionary sales surtax and any local option transient rental tax).
+Three Methods for Computing Estimated Tax The percentage for calculating estimated tax is 60%.
+Your estimated tax liability is based only on Florida sales and use tax due (Form DR-15CON, Line 7, Net Tax Due minus any local option discretionary sales surtax and any local option transient rental tax).
 Compute your estimated tax liability by one of the following methods: